slowernews/wisdom-tldr/chapters/chapter_3_action.md

 However people who forgive easily are taken for granted.

-> *"Once you had put the pieces back together, even though you may look intact, you were never quite the same as you'd been before the fall."
+> *"Once you had put the pieces back together, even though you may look intact, you were never quite the same as you’d been before the fall."
 -- Jodi Picoult*

 ### On revenge